 I have no idea.
 I have a history of over-sharing.

 So, my girlfriend leaves the hotel in her sassy outfit and toilet-paper underwear.
 We head to Nordstrom to purchase her new panties.
-A long conversation ensues over the possibility that the new panties may have been previously owned by a sweaty transvestite with bad credit who returned them to pay for a Brazilian wax.
-(Not that I think all transvestites have bad credit.
+A long conversation ensues over the possibility that the new panties may have been previously owned by a sweaty cross-fit instructor with bad credit who returned them to pay for a Brazilian wax.
+(Not that I think all cross-fit instructors have bad credit.
 It is mere speculation on my part.)
 Regardless, the fake Martha Stewart cringes at the thought of wearing P.W.P. (previously worn panties).
 After weighing her options and accepting that her tissue underwear may not last until lunch, she determines that the panties hanging furthest back on the rack would be the least likely to be P.W.P.
 Then, she devised a system for determining which underwear had the least disturbed price tags.
 Ultimately, she felt confident with the cleanliness of her new purchase.

 She handed over her credit card and disappeared to the dressing room.